-As required under BNM Corporate Governance, Datuk Ahmad Hizzad had duly complied with the time commitment and had properly discharged his directorship duties.
-He had attended and participated in the Board and the Board Oversight Committees meetings held throughout the financial year, details as stated below:
+As required under BNM Corporate Governance, Dato' Dr. Zaha Rina duly complied with the time commitment and had properly discharged her directorship duties.
+She had attended and participated in the Board and the Board Oversight Committees meetings held throughout the financial year, details as stated below: